otrv4/otrv4/otrv4.md

 ### DRE-Auth message

 This is the second message of the DAKE.
-Alice sends it to Bob to commit to a choice of her ECDH ephemeral key and her DH ephemeral key, and acknowledgement of Bob's ECDH ephemeral key and DH ephemeral key.
+Alice sends it to Bob to commit to a choice of her ECDH ephemeral key and her DH ephemeral key, and acknowledgment of Bob's ECDH ephemeral key and DH ephemeral key.
 The ECDH ephemeral public keys and DH ephemeral public keys are encrypted with DRE and authenticated with a NIZKPK.